mapcrafter/mapcrafter/README.md

 Minecraft Worlds to a bunch of images which are viewable in any webbrowser using Leaflet.

-mapcrafter is not yet finished.
-At the moment a few blocks are not supported yet, but all rendering routines are implemented.
-The renderer works with the Anvil World Format and the new Minecraft 1.6 Resource Packs.

 mapcrafter is free software and available under the GPL license.
 You can access the latest source code of mapcrafter on GitHub: http://github.com/m0r13/mapcrafter